-- 1. Understand Android platform and its environment - 2.
-Understanding the Components of a Screen - 3.
-Illustrate the designing of user interface - 4.
-Understand the various Views like, Picker Views, List views; Pictures and menus with views. - 5.
-Correlate and apply the different types of content providers to develop mobile software applications - 6.
-Illustrate the components and structure of a mobile development frameworks (Android SDK and Eclipse Android Development Tools (ADT))
+- 1. Understand Android platform and it's environment - 2.
+Know and apply the components of the screen - 3.
+Describe the limitations and challenges of working in a mobile and wireless environment as well as the commercial and research opportunities presented by these technologies - 4.
+Correlate and apply the different types of application models/architectures used to develop mobile software applications - 5.
+Illustrate the components and structure of a mobile development frameworks (Android SDK and Eclipse Android Development Tools (ADT)) - 6.
+Identify how and when to apply the different components to develop a working system

-The Android Platform: Introduction to the Android platform, required tools, setting up environment, creating Hello world Application; Understanding activities, Linking activities using Intents, Fragments.
+The Android Platform: Introduction to the Android platform, Required tools, Setting up environment, creating Hello world Application; Understanding activities, Linking activities using Intents, Fragments.